nose-devs/nose/README.txt

 Writing tests
 -------------

-As with py.test, nose tests need not be subclasses of TestCase.
-Any function or class that matches the configured testMatch regular expression ('(?:^|[\b_\.-])[Tt]est)'' by default) and lives in a module that also matches that expression will be run as a test.
-For the sake of compatibility with legacy unittest test cases, nose will also load tests from unittest.TestCase subclasses just like unittest does.
+As with py.test, nose tests need not be subclasses of `unittest.TestCase`.
+Any function or class that matches the configured testMatch regular expression (`(?:^|[\b_\.-])[Tt]est)` by default) and lives in a module that also matches that expression will be run as a test.
+For the sake of compatibility with legacy unittest test cases, nose will also load tests from `unittest.TestCase` subclasses just like unittest does.
 Like py.test, functional tests will be run in the order in which they appear in the module file.
 TestCase derived tests and other test classes are run in alphabetical order.

 Fixtures
 ========